sdsc-ordes/technical-presentation/src/presentations/presentation-1/includes/1-foundation/trait-objects.md

 ## Forcing Dynamic Dispatch

-If you want to enforce API users (or colleagues) to use dynamic dispatch:
+If one wants to enforce API users to use dynamic dispatch, use `&mut dyn Write` on `log`:

 ```rust
 fn log(entry: &str, logger: &mut dyn Write) {